min2ha/ukwa-site/content/target/23278/index.en.md

   "subject": null
 }

-# Lyn Hudson (@orbiscat) on Twitter (Conservative candidate for Rhondda, Conservative candidate for Cynon Valley)

 Lyn Hudson is the Conservative candidate for Cynon Valley at the 2016 National Assembly Elections and Pontypridd at the 2015 General Election.